Should Christian Wives Submit to Husbands No Matter What?

 Side note: When one human being forces “submission” upon another, it is no longer submission.
 Catch that?
 It’s not submission.
 It’s control, manipulation, despotism, coercion, and a number of other bad things.
 Things that don’t make for peace, harmony, or quality relationships.

-Look at that list again.
+Look at the list above again.
 Who is the most important one on it?
-You need to have the answer to that super clear in your head, because we’re in a real conundrum if our parent tells us to kill our unborn child.
+You need to have the answer super clear in your head, because we’re in a real conundrum if our parent tells us to kill our unborn child.
 Or if our employer tells us to change up the numbers.
 Or if our husband tells us to make porn with him.
 Or if the person in the pew to the right tells us not to tell anyone what we saw him do to our friend the other night.

 Why, no matter which way we turn, we’ll have to disobey God’s word, right?

-This is where a little common sense comes in handy.
+This is where a little common sense (wisdom?) comes in handy.
 There is a hierarchy to these things.
 And there’s a bottom line.

 The bottom line, remember, is love.
 It’s always love.
 (Matt.
 22:36-40)